geotrellis/geotrellis.github.com/gettingstarted/data.md

 [the instructions on the Conscript page][csrm].

 Once conscript is installed, run the following at a command prompt to install gt-tool:

     cs geotrellis/geotrellis

 Once installed, you can convert a GeoTiff with a command like the following:

     gt-tool import -d /var/geotrellis/data -i /tmp/input.tif -n name_of_raster

 Note that you will need to replace "/var/geotrellis/data" with the directory you wish to use to store data, "/tmp/input.tif" replaced with the name of the file to import, and "name_of_raster" with the name you wish to give the output raster.

 For more information, run:

     gt-tool --help

 If your data is not in the GeoTiff format, we recommend using the excellent [GDAL project](http://www.gdal.org/) for data conversion.
 In the upcoming 0.10 release of GDAL, there is direct support for converting files into the ARG format, but because of some common complexities that arise when using GDAL directly, we advise converting to GeoTiff and using our command line tool.

-(If you do wish to use GDAL, you will need to understand some technical details: Byte in GDAL is unsigned, whereas Byte in GeoTrellis and the JVM is signed, and that ARG has fixed NoData values that are not currently respected in GDAL.)
+(If you do wish to use GDAL, you will need to understand some technical details: Byte in GDAL is unsigned, whereas Byte in GeoTrellis and the JVM is signed.
+Also be aware that ARG has fixed NoData values that are not currently handled correctly in all cases in GDAL.)

 #### Loading Directly from the File System